borgbase/docs.borgbase.com/faq/index.md

 title: FAQ
 nav_order: 9
 layout: page
-description: ""
+description: "Common errors and frequently asked questions"
 has_children: true
+has_toc: false
 ---
 # Frequently Asked Questions
+{: .no_toc }

+1. TOC
+{:toc}

 ## Troubleshooting

+### All connections to a BorgBase repo fail with an error.
-### I can't connect to the backup repo and get the error message `Connection closed by remote host.
-Is borg working on the server?`

-This is almost always a problem with SSH keys.
-Double check the following to debug further:
+If you get `Connection closed by remote host.
+Is borg working on the server?`, it is almost always a problem with SSH keys.
+Double-check the following to debug further:

 - Have you already assigned a SSH key to the repo on [BorgBase.com](https://www.borgbase.com)?
 - Is SSH using the key you assigned?
 By default only `~/.ssh/id_[rsa | ed25519 | ecdsa]` are used.
 When using a custom key name, you can add `IdentityFile ~/.ssh/id_custom` to `~/.ssh/config`.
 Or to only use this key with BorgBase: